El Niño weather pattern is in the Pacific, U.S. forecasters say

 The data seems to support the theory.

 Average seasonal rainfall for Los Angeles is more than 14 inches.
 So far this season, which began Oct.
-1, downtown L.A. has recorded 13.31 inches and could surpass the seasonal average in coming days, said National Weather Service meteorologist Kristen Stewart.
+1, downtown L.A. has recorded 13.31 inches and could surpass the seasonal average in coming days, NWS meteorologist Kristen Stewart said.

 Downtown L.A. measured fewer than 5 inches of rain all of last season, she said.